 - police responses to children going missing

 - Ofsted’s role in safeguarding children in care who run away

 - the particular needs of trafficked children who go missing from care.

-The inquiry is co-chaired by Ann Coffey MP, chair the APPG for Runaway and Missing Children and Adults, and Earl of Listowel, vice-chair of the APPG for Looked after Children and Care Leavers.
-Panellists include Alex Cunningham MP, Paul Goggins MP, Dan Rogerson MP and Craig Whittaker MP.
+The inquiry was co-chaired by Ann Coffey MP, chair the APPG for Runaway and Missing Children and Adults, and Earl of Listowel, vice-chair of the APPG for Looked after Children and Care Leavers.
+Panellists included Alex Cunningham MP, Paul Goggins MP, Dan Rogerson MP and Craig Whittaker MP.

 Learn more and take action

 - Read accounts and transcripts of the inquiry's four oral evidence sessions.

 - Examine written evidence, including unique submissions and related reports.

 - Join our Make Runaways Safe campaign, which is building a safety net to protect the 100,000 young people who run away from home or care each year.